w3c/wcag3/guidelines/groups/images-and-media/image-alternatives/image-alternatives-style-guide.md

 [Title, role, or organization] asserts that:

-* We follow an organizational style guide for image :term[text alternatives].
+* We have an organizational style guide that includes guidance on image :term[text alternatives] and a policy and/or processes that the style guide must be followed

+::assertion-required

+* Title, role or organization making the assertion (if different from the conformance claim).
+* Date of assertion (if different from the date of the conformance claim).

+::assertion-recommended

+* Section labels relevent to image alterantives, or
+* Copy or snapshot of the style guide

 :::example
 * Name: ABC Inc. Style Guide for text alternatives